 Futher, today's customer is being greatly influenced by the media especially electronic.
 Technological developments in the field of information, biotechnology and genetics, and intensive competition in all products and services are also impacting consumer choices.
-Consider, for example, the case of consumers who shop on the Internet for books from US-based Amazon.com, music from Sony, banking from HDFC Bank in India, airline services from Jet Airways, or order roses from India to be delivered to loved ones in the US on Valentine's day through 1-800- flowers.com.
+Consider, for example, the case of consumers who shop on the Internet for books from Amazon.com, music from Sony, banking from HDFC Bank in India, airline services from Jet Airways, or order roses from India to be delivered to loved ones in the US on Valentine's day through 1-800- flowers.com.
 Clearly the Internet today impacted the customer learning and shopping behaviour.
 Multiple television channels are shaping the customer's values.
 The customer is aware, more than ever before, of the rights and choices available to him/her.
-Today the Indian customer is at a crossroad-should he/she enjoy the sure (arising out of such an act) of buying a consumer durable, service, a holiday or an automobile, refer the experience?
+Today the Indian customer is at a crossroadshould he/she enjoy the sure (arising out of such an act) of buying a consumer durable, service, a holiday or an automobile, refer the experience?
 Today the customer is demanding more value for the price that he/she pays. structures like family, role models, and peer groups are under pressure largely because of the change created by media, technology, and competition.
 As shown in Figure 6.1, these change drivers today impacting the customer's awareness, values, social structures, and even individual customer personality.

-- Understand Market analysis.
+- 1. Understand Market Analysis.

-- Understand the factors influencing consumers behaviour
+- 2. Understand the Factors Influencing Consumers Behaviour

-- Buying Division Process
+- 3. Understand Buying Division Process

-- Explain post purchase behavioers
+- 4. Explain Post Purchase Behaviors